Fawlty Towers: Home media

 Fawlty Towers was originally released by BBC Video in 1984, with three episodes on each of four tapes.
-Each tape was edited with the credits from all three episodes put at the end of the tape.
-A LaserDisc containing all episodes spliced together as a continuous episode was released in the U.S. on 23 June 1993.
+Each was edited with the credits from all three episodes put at the end of the tape.
+A LaserDisc containing all episodes spliced together as a continuous episode was released in the US on 23 June 1993.
 It was re-released in 1994, unedited but digitally remastered.
-It also was re-released in 1998 with a special interview with John Cleese.
-Fawlty Towers—The Complete Series was released on DVD on 16 October 2001, available in regions 1, 2 and 4.
+It also was re-released in 1997 with a special interview with Cleese.
+Fawlty Towers – The Complete Series was released on DVD on 16 October 2001, available in regions 1, 2 and 4.
 A "Collector's Edition" is available in region 2.

-The original DVD release contained a slightly edited version of "The Kipper and the Corpse", in which Basil's line "Is it your legs?" (said to Mr Lehman when asking why he wants breakfast in bed) is missing.
-This line was restored in subsequent remastered releases of the DVDs.
+The original DVD contained a slightly edited version of "The Kipper and the Corpse", in which Basil's line "Is it your legs?" (said to Mr Lehman when asking why he wants breakfast in bed) is missing.
+This line was restored in subsequent remasters.

-Series one of the show was released on UMD Video for PSP.
-In July 2009, BBC America announced a DVD re-release of the Fawlty Towers series.
-The DVD set was released on 20 October 2009.
-The reissue, titled Fawlty Towers Remastered: Special Edition, contains commentary by John Cleese on every episode as well as remastered video and audio.
-All episodes are available as streamed video-on-demand via Britbox, Netflix and Amazon Prime Video.
-Additionally, both series are available for download on iTunes.
-In 2021 all episodes were made available on the BBC iPlayer.
+Series one was released on UMD Video for PSP.
+In July 2009, BBC America announced a DVD reissue, released on 20 October 2009.
+Titled Fawlty Towers Remastered: Special Edition, contains commentary by Cleese on every episode as well as remastered video and audio.
+All episodes have been made available for digital purchase on platforms such as Amazon Prime Video and iTunes in the U.K. In 2021, all episodes were made available on the BBC iPlayer.

+In 2020, John Cleese criticised the BBC when the episode "The Germans" was removed from the streaming platform belonging to UKTV due to "offensive language" used by the character of the Major; the channel, a BBC subsidiary, said it at the time it planned to reinstate the episodes with content advisory messages.
+The BBC has also aired cut versions of the episode on broadcast television during reruns in some instances in 2013 and 2021, in part citing UK airtime watershed regulations.

 Computer game

-A Fawlty Towers game was released on PC in 2000 and featured a number of interactive games, desktop-customizing content and clips from the show.
+A Fawlty Towers game was released on PC in 2000 and featured a number of interactive games, desktop-customising content, and clips from the show.

 Books

-The original scripts of the series were released in a hardback book by Methuen, titled The Complete Fawlty Towers, in 1988.
+The original scripts were released in a hardback book by Methuen, The Complete Fawlty Towers, in 1988.

+On 18 October 2007, Fawlty Towers The Story of the Sitcom was released, written by television historian and author Graham McCann and published by Hodder & Stoughton.